SanathM12/PyQT-Final-Project/README.md

 - Wire up the Arduino to the temperature sensor and fan using the wiring diagram below
 - Upload the provided file to the Arduino

+## II.
+How to wire the Arduino
+- The DHT11 data pin goes to digital 3 on the Arduino
+- The DHT11 positive pin goes to the 5V power on the Arduino
+- The DHT11 negative pin goes to the ground pin on the Arduino
+- The H-Bridge ENA pin goes to digital 6 on the Arduino
+- The H-Bridge IN1 pin goes to digital 5 on the Arduino
+- The H-Bridge IN2 pin goes to digital 5 on the Arduino
+- The 12V positive and negative leads on the H-Bridge go to the positive and negative leads on your external power supply.
+I utilised a 9V battery, and it worked just fine.
+- Connect the 5V power pin on the H-Bridge to the 5V output on the Arduino
+- The motor leads connect to the screw terminals on the H-Bridge.
+Switching these cables reverses the forward direction of the motor.
+- Connect a Mini USB from the Arduino Nano to your PC's USB port for the required connection.

 <img width="699" height="403" alt="image" src="https://github.com/user-attachments/assets/047a4f02-1a23-4c38-9e53-0b966e7ce07b" />

-## II.
+## III.
 How to use PyQT GUI
 The GUI is designed for monitoring and switching between manual and automatic control modes.

 **Initial Setup**
 - Verify that the PORT is the same as the Arduino IDE selected port
 - Run the Python Program (ControlwithGUI.py)
-- The application should connected to the specified PORT
+- The application should be connected to the specified PORT

 **Monitoring System Status**
 - Mode: Shows current operational mode (Manual, Bang-Bang, PID, Emergency)